A quick search online (or even on our blog!) will provide you with a huge variety of locations around the world that are perfect for cyclists.

 Some larger trains provide designated space for bikes, however, you may need to book this in advance so please check with your provider at your time of booking.
 As with planes, you may need to transport your bike in a cycle bag.

-Once you’ve decided how you’ll be travelling, plan what you’ll need to take.
+Once you’ve decided how you’ll be traveling, plan what you’ll need to take.

-There’s more to travelling by your bike than simply taking it with you.
+There’s more to traveling by your bike than simply taking it with you.
 You’ll need to pack some other essentials for your journey.
 You’ll need:

-- A bike bag if you’re travelling via plane.
+- A bike bag if you’re traveling via plane.

-- A portable bicycle pump and tyre fix in case of a flat tyre.
+- A portable bicycle pump and tyre fix in case of a flat tire.